-The choral warm-up is a vital component to every choral rehearsal.
+The choral warm-up is a vital component of every choral rehearsal.
 Students not only prepare and engage the entire body for singing, but also learn foundational skills in musicianship, vocal technique, and artistry.
 These skills can then be transferred and expanded upon in future learning experiences.
 We then can re-define this as the Choral Tech-Up; technique building for choirs throughout the entire rehearsal.

 Choral Pedagogical Planning